 After leaving their own countries people are totally out of their comfort zones.
-They may realize that finding their place in another country is a challenging and a time consuming process.
+They may realize that finding their place in another country is a challenging and time-consuming process.

-This demands in us abilities like patience, accountability, commitment, flexibility, resilience and persistence.
+This demands in us abilities like patience, accountability, commitment, flexibility, resilience, and persistence.
 Besides this, they might for the first time in their lives realize how far they differ from the people around them.
-These differences may not only be in their appearances like colours of their eyes, hair and skin but also in the ways of thinking, mindsets, belief systems, and other observable behaviours.
+These differences may not only be in their appearances like the colors of their eyes, hair, and skin but also in their ways of thinking, mindsets, belief systems, and other observable behaviors.